Welcome

 To join us online click here: YouTube channel

-MINISTRY THEME: HOPE AND REBIRTH
+MINISTRY THEME: JOY AND SORROW

 Worship Leader: Rev. Verdis LeVar Robinson